isomerpages/govtech-stp/_atp/atp-requirements-process.md

      </ol>
                   <p style="font-size:16px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Children who are aged 7 to 12 years in that calendar year, and those unable to use a mobile device due to a certified disability or special need, are eligible to be issued TraceTogether tokens with payment of a S$50 deposit (in lieu of the requirement to have a mobile device with the TraceTogether app downloaded) at the Changi Recommends booth at Changi Airport or Seletar Business Aviation Centre at Seletar Airport upon arrival in Singapore.</p>
 			<p style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Children aged 6 years or younger in that calendar year are exempted from the TraceTogether requirement.</p>
+						<p style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">For the full requirements and conditions governing the use of TraceTogether, please click <a href="https://safetravel.ica.gov.sg/health/tt-for-travellers">here</a>.</p>
     </td>
  </tr>
    <tr>